Today, many mobile marketers consider adding Apple Search Ads to their mobile marketing growth portfolios.

-- Enter the name of the Apple Search Ads Campaign Group.
+- Enter the name of the partner's Apple Search Ads Campaign Group.

 - Copy the Campaign Group name highlighted below in green on the Apple Search Ads UI and paste it on the AppsFlyer Apple Search Ads Campaign Group parameter as shown in the screenshot above.

 If there are no campaign groups in the Apple Search Ads account, use the Account Name (appearing in the upper right-hand corner).